 According to the doctor, Deria's psychiatric and medical history appeared to be consistent with schizophrenia.
 He also noted that a childhood head trauma caused Deria problems with thinking and memory.

-Gourley said Deria had stabbed the same brother, a few years earlier, in California, but the doctor didn't know if he was punished for it legally.
+Then came the bombshell: Gourley said Deria had stabbed the same brother, a few years earlier, in California, but the doctor didn't know if he'd been punished for it legally.
 He said Deria told him the authorities "let him go."
-He also emphasized that Deria needs continued treatment and medication to keep from becoming violent and aggressive.
+He also emphasized that Deria needed continued treatment and medication to keep from becoming violent and aggressive.

-Judge Jonathan Thacher then ordered Deria sent to Central State for further psychiatric treatment and assessment.
+Judge Jonathan Thacher then ordered Deria returned to Central State for further psychiatric treatment and assessment.
 After later updates on his mental condition — which hadn't improved significantly — the same thing happened when Deria returned to court, Nov.
 8, 2002, and again on Jan.
-7, 2004 and Oct.
-1, 2004 — the latter two times before Judge Stanley Klein.
+7, 2004, as well as in October 2004 and October 2005.